25 Parenting tips backed by Science

 Forget the stereotype of the bumbling dad who doesn’t know how to change a diaper.
 Research consistently shows that dads are just as good at this whole parenting thing as moms.
 Furthermore, dads bring a lot of valuable parenting skills to the table.

 Fathers strongly influence their kids’ lives in several ways, according to W. Brad Wilcox, a sociologist at the University of Virginia who studies marriage and families.
 Firstly, dads tend to play rougher with kids than moms do, which helps kids learn to control their bodies and emotions.
 Dad’s hands-on style of play also encourages healthy risk-taking, which can influence a child’s ambitions in the long-term, Wilcox told Live Science in 2013.
 A strong paternal relationship also brings with it a certain level of protection, as research has found that children with involved fathers are less likely to become the victims of sexual abuse or assault, he said.
+In fact, you should not underestimate the problem of sexual abuse, as sexual assault, along with harassment and any other form of demeaning behavior can have an irreparable effect on child’s personality.
+Feel free to contact your local Tampa sex offense attorney in your county, if you may need to learn more about your child’s legal rights.

 Want to keep your teen from experimenting with drugs and alcohol?
 The most effective way to do that is to be authoritative, according to researchers.
 A study published in the journal Archives of Paediatrics and Adolescent Medicine in 2012 found that teens whose parents were authoritative (the study defined this as being in control, but with a warm attitude) were significantly less likely to drink, smoke cigarettes than teens whose parents were neglectful (i.e. not in control and lacking warmth).